 A mild but fragrant curry, this is one of the original Spice Pots recipes.
 We do have other, quicker curry recipes that you do not require any marinading but if you have the time, this recipe is really worth the extra effort.

 Traditionally, Korma style curries were for special occasions using expensive spices and nuts.The UK's "curry house" version is quite a long step away from these origins.
 Spice Pots Korma is somewhere in the middle.
 The creamy sauce is made using yoghurt and coconut milk with ground almonds to enrich.
 Delicious with chicken, this recipe can also be used with other meats or vegetables.

 5cm piece ginger, grated or finely chopped

 3 tbsp ground almonds

-1 kg chicken (or use vegetables or different meats), cut into 3 cm pieces
+1 kg chicken breasts, cut into 3 cm pieces

 1.5-2 tsp salt

 2 tbsp oil